 On a more serious note, although most home fires are caused by cooking appliances, the most household fire-caused deaths (66%) are caused by smoking.
 We’re just putting that out there.

 It’s easy to say, “always be careful” and another thing to remember it!
 That’s why it’s useful to minimize your fire risk by getting rid of things that can combine into a fire hazard.
 Old cloth curtains and candles are not necessarily fire hazards by themselves, but a few second lapse in a attention can cause catastrophe, so consider nixing them all together.
-Old furniture made with non fire-resistant fibers should be changed out.
-This also includes old power strips that have been working overtime since 1996.
+Old furniture made with flammable fibers should be changed out.
+Old power strips that have been working overtime since 1996.
 Don’t ‘daisy chain’ power strips together anywhere near oily rags (see #2 in case that’s not perfectly clear), especially for high wattage devices.
 Not an electrician?
 Don’t work with electricity; never try to ‘fix’ a broken appliance if you are not 100% knowledgeable in the general area of electrons, conductivity, and polarity.
 Got ammo?
-Lock those bullets in something nice, thick and metal, go big if you need to, you really don’t want to forget them if evacuating and they’re not locked up somewhere safe.
+Lock those bullets in something nice, thick and metal, go big if you need to, you don’t want to forget them if evacuating and they’re not locked up somewhere safe.
 You don’t want your house going the way the H.M.S.
 Hood went.

-Take them outside or clean them asap.
+Take them outside, throw them out, or clean them asap.
 An average of 1,600 home fires per year are caused by instances of spontaneous combustion or chemical reaction.
 Spontaneous combustion may sound like a freak occurrence, but it’s real and destroys property.
 Things happen where a spark may come out of an outlet as an invisible cloud of flammable vapor drifts off something.
-Oily substances can unleash an incredible amount of exothermic (hot) energy on a house in an awfully fast amount of time, so why even keep them around?
+Oily substances can unleash an incredible amount of exothermic (read: hot) energy on your poor house in an awfully fast amount of time, so why even keep it around?

 We’d go one further and advise this: keep all the reactive chemicals in the garage, in the shed, or just dispose of them properly if you have no intention of using them anytime soon.